As marketers, we're all too familiar with the “funnel”.

 Affiliate Publishers are Key in the Messy Middle

 But a diverse program allows you to address the cognitive biases in a more complete way.
-Working with as many publisher models as possible will provide greater opportunity to connect with and showcase your brand.
-This not only allows you to retain or win customers, but when there are multiple publishers present in a customer journey there's the added benefit of higher AOVs—up to 30% higher according to network averages (stay tuned for our whitepaper on Affiliate Customer Journey out soon!).
+Working with as many publisher models as possible will provide a greater opportunity to connect with and showcase your brand.
+This not only allows you to retain or win customers but to increase AOVs as well—when multiple publishers are present in a customer journey, AOVs are up to 30% higher, according to network averages.

 Here are a few ways advertisers can learn from Google’s study and take full advantage of the “messy middle” in affiliate:

-While the funnel has evolved quite a bit over the years, one thing is for sure, if you aren’t there to help meet consumers rapidly changing needs—another brand will.
-Add to this fact that the affiliate channel delivers 88% more revenue per shopper than other channels, that makes this performance-based channel a cost-effective and low-risk way for marketers to leverage in the messy middle.
+While the funnel has evolved quite a bit over the years, one thing is for sure, if you aren’t there to help meet consumers' rapidly changing needs—another brand will.
+Add to this fact that the affiliate channel delivers 88% more revenue per shopper than other channels, which makes this performance-based channel a cost-effective and low-risk way for marketers to leverage in the messy middle.